empathyco/x-archetype/README.md

 This project has a couple a of npm commands which allow you to export/import the translations:

-- If you want to export to a `csv` file the messages of the project:
+- If you want to export to a .csv file the messages of the project:

 ```shell
 npm run json:csv
 ```

-- If you want to import the translations in a `csv` file to this project:
+- If you want to import the translations in a .csv file to this project:

 ```shell
 npm run csv:json
 ```

-In that case you need to put the `csv` files inside a folder called `output`in the root directory.
+In that case you need to put the .csv files inside a folder called `output`in the root directory.

 ## License